andrewarrow/ises/README.md

 **It's So Easy Slack** (i.s.e.s)

-read and respond to slack messages from arch linux
+read and respond to slack messages from a command line

-in a terminal

-with no window manager

-but a nice console font

 ```
 from real history: